LucodeProjects/TextRetrevalProjectPrototype/README.md

 To run our project for the undergraduate version please click: ``WatsonEngine``

-To run our project for the graduate version please click: ``ImprovedWatsonEngine``
+To access the LLM based re-evaluation of the Engine's responses (graduate version) please open the following notebook: ``LLMEvaluation.ipynb``